radius-project/docs/docs/content/getting-started/reference-apps/eshop-dapr/_index.md

 ## Adding Radius

+With Dapr, you get code-level portability across different cloud + edge platforms.
+Adding in Project Radius, you can now describe all of your services and infrastructure as a unified application, and gain full code + infrastructure portability across cloud + edge platforms.

-Adding Project Radius to the eShop on Dapr application allows teams to:
+Project Radius allows the eShop on Dapr application to:

-- Define the entire collection of microservices and backing infrastructure as a single application
+- Define the entire collection of microservices and backing infrastructure as a single application in a single language.
+No more separate templating languages and scripts to glue it all together.
-- Easily manage configuration and credentials between infrastructure and services, all within the app model
+- Easily manage configuration and credentials between infrastructure and services, all within the app model.
+No more manually copying/pasting connection strings or secrets.
-- Simplify deployment with Bicep and Azure Resource Manager (ARM)
+- Simplify deployment with Bicep and Azure Resource Manager (ARM).
+No more custom deployment scripts or workflows.

 {{< button text="View eShop reference app in samples" githubRepo="samples" githubPath="reference-apps/eshop-dapr" color="success" size="btn-lg" >}}